kevinmatthes/uncrlf/README.md

 ## Description

-This repository provides a simple lexer in order to replace carriage return linebreaks from input source files with simple newline whitespaces.
+This repository provides a simple lexer in order to replace carriage return line breaks from input source files with simple newline whitespaces.
 It can be compiled by invoking the GNU Octave script `flex-gcc.m` in a terminal:

 ```